evenset/safe-auth/README.md

 backend which makes Postgres, MySQL, MariaDB, SQLite and Microsoft SQL available.

-TypeORM and MongoDB will be supported by other third party packages soon.
+TypeORM and Mongoose will be supported by other third party packages soon.
 So the goal is to have at least these storage backends for safe-auth:
 1. Sequelize
 2. TypeORM
-3. MongoDB
+3. Mongoose

 # Serving options